Home / Consultations / Advanced Maternal Age

 The risk of birth defects, such as Down syndrome, rises with older women.
 Other genetic difficulties are more common because the woman’s eggs (oocytes) are older and may form an embryo with too many or too few chromosomes.

-Other risks include miscarriage (pregnancy loss), congenital heart defects, hypospadias (abnormal male urethra), craniosynostosis (abnormal skull growth), club foot, and diaphragmatic hernia.
+Other risks include miscarriage (pregnancy loss), congenital heart defects, hypospadias (abnormal male urethra), craniosynostosis (abnormal skull growth), clubfoot, and diaphragmatic hernia.

 Placenta previa